dotkernel/api-documentation/docs/book/v7/installation/composer.md

 Type `0` to select `[0] Do not inject`.

-> We choose `0` because Dotkernel includes its own ConfigProvider, which already contains the prompted configurations.
+> If you choose `1`, an extra `ConfigProvider` will be injected, which may return an error for packages you add in the future.
-> If you choose `[1] config/config.php`, an extra `ConfigProvider` will be injected.
+> Choosing `0` prevents duplicate ConfigProvider registrations, as Dotkernel already includes its own.

 The next question is: